 Once you sign up for your Patriot Pass, your passwords will be synchronized, and you will use your Patriot Pass username and password to log in to the following systems: Blackboard, University Libraries, MasonLive, myMason, Patriot Web, Virtual Computing Lab, and WEMS.
-[See https://thanatos.gmu.edu/passwordchange/index.jsp].
+[See Patriot Pass].